 As an undergraduate and Masters student at Penn State University, I worked with Professor Rangachar Kasturi on content-based video indexing, and specifically on detecting, tracking and recognizing text in video (both captions and text appearing naturally in a scene).

 My current preferred winter activity is swimming in IU's fantastic pools.
-(My unofficial hobby is to swim in a public lap pool in as many cities of the world as possible (so far: Amsterdam, Barcelona, Beijing, Blacksburg, Bloomington, Boulder, Chicago, Columbus, Copenhagen, Dallas, D.C., Denver, Detroit, Erie, Fort Collins, Glasgow, Hong Kong, Honolulu, Indianapolis, Ithaca, Jamestown, Jerusalem, Kailua-Kona, Las Vegas, Los Angeles, Madrid, Minneapolis, Montreal, Munich, Nashville, New Orleans, Newcastle upon Tyne, Paris, Phoenix, Quebec City, Salt Lake City, San Diego, San Jose, Santiago, Seoul, Shanghai, State College, Sydney, Tokyo, Vancouver, Venice).
+(My unofficial hobby is to swim in a public lap pool in as many cities of the world as possible (so far: Amsterdam, Barcelona, Beijing, Blacksburg, Bloomington, Boulder, Chicago, Columbus, Copenhagen, Dallas, D.C., Denver, Detroit, Erie, Fort Collins, Glasgow, Hong Kong, Honolulu, Indianapolis, Ithaca, Jamestown, Jerusalem, Kailua-Kona, Las Vegas, London, Los Angeles, Madrid, Minneapolis, Montreal, Munich, Nashville, New Orleans, Newcastle upon Tyne, Ottawa, Paris, Phoenix, Quebec City, Salt Lake City, San Diego, San Jose, Santiago, Seoul, Shanghai, State College, Sydney, Tokyo, Vancouver, Venice).

 I took piano for 12 years as a child and recently started picking it back up again.
 I've also been trying to learn organ.
 Since I can't produce great music myself, I'm happy to live just a few blocks from the amazing IU Jacobs School of Music.